-Manual lymphatic drainage is a technique originally used by hand to remove excess lymph from body regions.
-It tries to stimulate the lymph nodes, which should improve the removal.
-Originally manual lymphatic drainage was used exclusively in people with severe diseases of the lymphatic system or after major surgery.
-Meanwhile, the MLD is also used more and more for cosmetic purposes and in the wellness.
+Manual lymph drainage is a technique originally performed by hand to remove excess lymph fluid from parts of the body.
+The aim is to stimulate the lymph nodes, which should improve the drainage.
+Originally, manual lymph drainage was only used for people with severe diseases of the lymph vessel system or after serious operations.
+In the meantime, MLD is also increasingly used for cosmetic purposes and in wellness.

-The lymphatic drainage originally performed exclusively manually with the hands and is reserved for medical professionals such as physiotherapists and masseurs.
-Meanwhile, modern technology and science of recent years have succeeded in developing technical products that allow machine implementation.
-The lymph nodes are stimulated before and during the lymphatic drainage by means of intermittent, wave-like movement of the machine and by inflating and the displacement of the pressure chambers, the lymph fluid is brought upwards.
-This is done from the feet up to the hips where there are large lymph nodes.
+Lymphatic drainage was originally carried out exclusively manually with the hands and is reserved for medical professionals such as physiotherapists and masseurs.
+In the meantime, modern technology and the science of recent years have succeeded in developing technical products that allow for a mechanical procedure.
+The lymph nodes are stimulated before and during the lymphatic drainage by means of intermittent, undulating movements of the machine.
+The lymph fluid is then pumped up and the pressure chambers are moved upwards.
+This is done from the feet up to the hips, where large lymph nodes are located.

-The fluid is excreted through the kidneys, bladder and part of the skin, which the customer usually does not notice.
+The fluid is excreted through the kidneys, the bladder and partly through the skin, which the client usually does not notice at all.

-Accordingly, patients with malignant tumors, acute heart disease, open wounds and cutaneous roses and feverishly accompanied bacterial and viral disease patients should not be treated.
-Otherwise, lymphatic drainage could be used to promote such pathological germs in the body or cause cardiac overload in acute heart disease.
-Also, should be dispensed with fresh fractures on an application.
+Basically everyone.
+However, there are restrictions that have to be observed: patients with malignant tumours, acute heart disease, open wounds and erysipelas, and feverish bacterial and viral infections may not be treated.
+Lymph drainage could otherwise drive pathological germs in the body or lead to cardiac overload in acute heart disease.
+It should also not be used on fresh fractures.

-The lymphatic drainage by lymphatic drainage machine lasts 30 minutes.
+Lymph drainage by machine takes 30 minutes.
 The customer lies on a soft and comfortable couch in one of the treatment rooms.
-During this time, customers can relax and unwind.
+During this time customers can relax and unwind.
 How about a nice book or good music?

-No, many customers report that machine lymphatic drainage is a very pleasant method and that the pressure is barely noticeable.
+No, many customers report that mechanical lymph drainage is a very pleasant method and that the pressure is hardly noticeable.

-The great thing about the lymphatic drainage is that the lymphatic system is activated for several hours even after a treatment and increasingly removes lymphatic fluid.
+The great thing about lymphatic drainage is that the lymph vessel system is still activated for several hours after a treatment and removes more lymph fluid.
 The effect is impressive!